chengchingwen/TextEncodeBase.jl/docs/src/design.md

  it will return 0 as the index for all unknown words.
 Therefore, make sure the unknown token is in the word list beforehand.

+## Pipelines

+A `Pipelines` is a chain of `Pipeline` and `Pipeline` is a function that take two arguments: the input and a `NamedTuple`.
+Each `Pipeline` is attached with one or more symbols.
+It apply a transform function on its arguments, and then the result will be mark with those symbols and produce another `NamedTuple`.
+After that, the result `NamedTuple` will be merged into the input `NamedTuple`.
+So the `Pipelines` is a sequence of transform function, and each transform result is marked with given names.